delabassee/java-lab/intro.md

 * Helidon, a collection of Java libraries for writing microservices,

 * the Oracle Cloud Infrastructure (OCI).

 It is expected that you have Java knowledge and some basic Linux skills (ex. how to edit files).
 During this HoL, we will also use Maven and Git.
-The only thing you need on your side is a SSH client, a web browser and a direct Internet connection.
+The only thing you need on your side is an SSH client, a web browser, and a direct Internet connection.

-We are using Helidon as it is easy, simple and fast but obvisouly all the Java features discussed in this HoL can also be used with any framework supporting the latest version of Java.
+You will use Helidon as it is easy, simple, and fast but obviously, all the Java features discussed in this HoL can be used with any framework supporting the latest version of Java.

 💡 The left bar is used to navigate within the current exercise.
 The right bar is used to navigate between exercises.
 If it is too obtrusive, just hide it temporarily.

 **Acknowledgements**

  - Author: [David Delabassee](https://delabassee.com)
- - Last updated By: David Delabassee, Aug 26 2020
+ - Last updated By: David Delabassee, Sept 8 2020